What to Do When You Say I Need a Small Business Loan

 Why You Might Say I Need a Small Business Loan (and when not to)

-If you are outsourcing and want to bring those functions in-house – hiring staff is one of the top reasons for getting a business loan.
+If you are outsourcing and want to bring those functions in-house – hiring staff is one of the top reasons for getting an instant business line of credit.
 When you were first starting out, outsourcing may have saved your business by allowing you to handle many back office responsibilities while giving you more bandwidth to manage more critical projects.
 Whether you have been working with agencies, independent contractors or managed services, now that your company or nonprofit is more successful, it may be time to bring those functions back home.
 A short term business loan may help.

 You want to build your business credit – it is typically difficult for a small business with less than $10 million in annual revenue to obtain a major business loan.
 Banks heavily weigh your credit history when making loan decisions.
 The less business credit history you have, the more they will look at your personal credit history.
 Getting smaller short term loans might help you plan for and apply for a larger scale loan in the future.